 There is pretty much zero maintenance required with Karndean, unlike wood flooring, so you won’t need to spend time sanding, staining and lacquering it- something we definitely appreciate as parents of 3 kids and with a busy life!

 Here is our Karndean flooring in our current home…

 …and also our old home!

 What flooring do you have in your home?
-If you have either Karndean (or similar), or engineered wood flooring, what do you like and dislike about them?
+When it comes to Karndean vs engineered wood flooring, what do you like and dislike about them?